mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 **SKILL CHECKS** For a skill check, the Traveller adds both their skill level and, if appropriate, a characteristic DM.
 The combination of skill and characteristic varies depending on the situation, as chosen by the referee:

-•  Shooting a gun would use the appropriate Gun Combat skill and the Traveller’s DEX Dice Modifier.
+•  Shooting a gun would use the appropriate Gun Combat skill and the Traveller's DEX Dice Modifier.
 •  Repairing a damaged gun might use Gun Combat and EDU.
 •  Trying to work out what sort of gun caused a particular wound might use Gun Combat and INT (or perhaps Investigate and INT).